DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Continue overview of Learning Goal #5: Chart Your Data.
 Finish reading HODV Chapter 6 at <https://handsondataviz.org/chart.html>
   - Pros and cons of Datawrapper versus Google Charts
   - Create annotated, range, scatter charts
-  - TODO - ADD two-variable correlation concept and formula, versus more advanced multivariable regression, beyond scope of this class
+  - TODO - Add correlation concept and simple formula
-  - TODO - ADD Chart Practice exercises
+  - TODO - Add chart practice data
 - Hint: When publishing your visualization, always test if your work is visible to the public by pasting the link in a private incognito window in your browser OR a second browser, without being logged into your tool account
 - Prepare for Chart Your Data quiz, to be taken during any **3-hour period** before Sun Oct 15th 9pm on [Moodle](https://moodle.trincoll.edu). **Plan ahead and budget your time** because this quiz contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.